pigshell/hgrep/README.md

-# hgrep - search and extract from HTML using CSS selectors
+# hgrep - search HTML with CSS selectors

 > Some people, when confronted with an HTML parsing problem, think, "I know,
 > I'll use `hgrep`!"
 Now they have -1 problems.